mckayflake/Github-Group-Portfolio/README.md

 This repository contains the code and documentation developed as part of the MSBA Capstone project for Swire Coca-Cola.
 The project aims to reduce maintenance costs and minimize downtime by predicting machinery failures in Swire Coca-Cola’s bottling operations.

 ## Business Problem
 Swire Coca-Cola operates a network of six production plants and nearly 50 distribution centers across 13 states in the Western US.
-Unplanned machinery failures cause unpredictable downtime, leading to significant revenue loss—estimated at nearly $60 million annually.
+Unplanned machinery failures cause unpredictable downtime, leading to significant revenue loss-estimated at nearly $60 million annually.
 These failures result in halted production, decreased product availability, urgent repair costs, and delayed distribution schedules.

 ## Key Objective
 The primary objective of this project is to develop predictive solutions to anticipate machinery failures, minimize downtime, and improve operational efficiency.